readium/webpub-manifest/extensions/divina.md

 *Example 5: Transitions*

-This example features a slide-in from image1 to image2 with a slide-out from image2 to image1; an image sequence from image2 to image3 with no backward transition; a video from image 3 to image 4 with no backward transition.
+This example features a slide-in btt from image1 to image2 with a slide-out ttb from image2 to image1; an image sequence from image2 to image3 with no backward transition; a video from image 3 to image 4 with no backward transition.

 ```
 {